 The following chart sets forth information about claims on mortgage loans insured under the Single Family Regular Insurance Reserve and the Revitalization Program Insurance Reserve.
 Prior to 2016, MHF acquired properties upon paying a claim.
 No properties have been acquired by MHF since fiscal year 2016 as the Administration has elected to keep title to all acquired properties and only request MHF to pay its pro rata claim amount.
-The data for all reporting periods is subject to adjustment due to additional expenses paid and proceeds received after September 30, 2023.
+The data for all reporting periods is subject to adjustment due to additional expenses paid and proceeds received subsequently.
+No claims were paid in the first two quarters of fiscal year 2024 ending December 31,2023.